 Residents were involved throughout the process and were able to contribute in the design and landscaping, this was integral and vital to produce homes that were wanted by the existing residents.
 From the beginning we showed residents the plans, please click here for the Consultation Boards for Phase 1.
 The planning application summary information can be found using this link: Phase 1 Planning Application and relevant documentation can be found using the reference P/2010/4201 on Ealing's Planning Application Search Portal.

 Phase 2 was completed in October 2015 where 106 new homes have been built.
 The new buildings are known as Richard Court, Crayford Court, Shanklin Court and Stapleton Court and replace Blackmore Tower.
 The building has been designed by Alison Brooks Architects and includes a communal landscaped garden, parking facilities and striking coloured brickwork to add a unique look to the estate.
+Throughout the planning stages we showed residents the designs please click here (Part 1 - Part 2) for the exhibition boards for this phase.

 The planning application summary information can be found using this link Phase 2 Application Summary and relevant documentation can be found using the reference P/2012/0711 on Ealing's Planning Application Search Portal.
+Danny Butcher a local artist created a timelapse of phase 2's development - click here to continue this story

 Phase 3.1 was finished in Spring 2017 and created 124 new homes.
 This building is an eight to ten storey high building designed by the Architects Stitch.
 The design incorporates olive, grey and beige colour schemes and we have made sure the existing Ash Tree’s to the estate stay in place.
 The building itself is made up of four cores which are named Alacia, Westley, Ravenswood and Welbeck Court.